US STOCKS-Wall St ends higher, Cisco Systems jumps after forecast | Business

 Supporting the view that the Fed may need to be more hawkish, data Thursday showed solid momentum on the U.S. economic front.
 The Philadelphia Federal Reserve's monthly manufacturing index rose to 6.2 this month from negative 12.3 in July, topping all 30 estimates in a poll of Reuters economists.

 Also, a string of U.S. central bank officials said on Thursday the Fed needs to keep raising borrowing costs to bring high inflation under control, although they debated how fast and how high to lift them.
-The Fed has lifted its benchmark interest rate by 225 basis points so far this year in an effort to bring inflation down from a four-decade high.
+The Fed has lifted its benchmark interest rate by 225 basis points so far this year.

 Focus now could turn to the Fed's annual Jackson Hole symposium late next week.
-Other gainers in high-growth stocks included Nvidia .
-Among the day's decliners, Kohl's Corp stock slid after the retailer cut its full-year sales and profit forecasts.
-The news followed a dissapointing report from Target on Wednesday.
+Other gainers in high-growth stocks included Nvidia , which rose 2.4%.

+Among the day's decliners, shares of Kohl's Corp slid 7.7% after the retailer cut its full-year sales and profit forecasts.
+Target Corp fell 1.3%, adding to losses from Wednesday when it reported a bigger-than-expected 90% fall in quarterly earnings.
+After a brutal start of the year, stocks have jumped since mid-June, partly because of upbeat earnings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)